uchilaka/docs/app/contributor/styleguide.md

 ## Global CSS Variables

 To keep things standardized across many extensions, we have a global set of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) that are available within the App (since extensions don't have access to "local" imports, we chose not to use SASS Variables).
 Whenever possible, these variables should be used.
-Variables can be found here: `/src/assets/global.scss`
+All the variables in use by the Directus app can be found in [the global.scss file](https://github.com/directus/app/blob/master/src/assets/global.scss).

 ### Variable Usage